niembro64/GithubSearch/README.md

 5. Logical Code Organization (10%):
     Structuring of components, modules, or functions.
     Clear separation of concerns.
-    Intuitive directory and file naming.
+    X Intuitive directory and file naming.

     Bonus Points:

     Design-oriented enhancements such as:
-    Animations.
+    X Animations.
-    Visual cues or feedback mechanisms.
+    X Visual cues or feedback mechanisms.

     Optional Integration:

     If the developer wishes to incorporate state management:
-    Mention of internal preference for Jotai, but open to any state management the developer is comfortable with.
+    X Mention of internal preference for Jotai, but open to any state management the developer is comfortable with.

 ////////////////////////////////////////////